Stedi-Demos/bootstrap-archived/README.md

 1. The translated Guide JSON is sent to each destination.
    1. If a destination has a [Stedi Mapping](https://www.stedi.com/products/mappings) configured, the Guide JSON will apply the mapping transformation before sending to the destination
 1. Any failures in the process are sent to [Execution Error Destinations](#execution-error-destinations)
+1. Function execution failures are retried 2 more times.
+If one out of 3 destinations return an error, the sucessful destination endpoints will receive multiple events and will need to handle at-least-once message delivery.

 ### Outbound EDI workflow